-(i) The near-wall flow can be analysed using the turbulent boundary layer equations even beyond the point of separation.
-The theory is based on two different velocity scales easily extracted from the parameters of the flow, and thus applicable to turbulence modelling.
+The near-wall flow was shown to be predicted by a straightforward analysis of the turbulent boundary layer equations.
+The theory is based on two different velocity scales easily extracted from the parameters of the flow.
+Thus, the theory is applicable to turbulence modelling.
+Furthermore, it was possible to extend the theory to the case of separation.